-This report highlights the accomplishments and activity related to implementation of the Klamath Hydroelectric Settlement Agreement since its execution on February 18, 2010.
+This report highlights the accomplishments and activity related to implementation of the Klamath Hydroelectric Settlement Agreement since the agreement was signed on February 18, 2010.
+This is the second annual implementation report and focuses on events that occurred between June 2011, when the first report was issued, and June 2012.